mahekparmar-09/cargo-management-system/README.md

 ## 🎯 Project Objective

 This system is designed to simplify cargo logistics operations by providing an easy-to-use interface for managing cargo records, tracking movements, and maintaining a complete history of shipments.

+## Database Design

+The Cargo Management System uses MySQL as its backend database to manage and organize cargo port operations efficiently.
+The database is designed using a relational model with multiple interconnected tables to maintain data integrity and support seamless cargo management processes.

+The database handles key operations such as user and role management, ship tracking, container management, cargo handling, cargo movement monitoring, and security logging.
+Relationships between tables are maintained using foreign key constraints to ensure consistency and accuracy of data.

+To enhance functionality and security, the database incorporates advanced SQL concepts including Stored Procedures, Functions, Triggers, and Role-Based Access Control (RBAC).
+These features automate critical operations, enforce business rules, improve data validation, and provide secure access to different user roles within the system.

+This database design demonstrates practical implementation of database management principles, normalization techniques, data security mechanisms, and advanced SQL programming concepts.